 - 1 A tong test instrument can also correctly be called:

 - a. a continuity tester

 - b. a clip-on ammeter

 - c. an insulation resistance tester

 - d. a voltage indicator.

 - 2 All electrical test probes and leads must comply with the standards set by the:

 - a.
 BS EN 60898

 - b.
 BS 7671

 - c.
 HSE Guidance Note GS 38

 - d.
-IEE Regulations Part 2.
+IET Regulations Part 2.

 - 3 When making a test to determine the presence or absence of a voltage, the HSE recommends that for our own safety we should use:

 - a. any old tester bought at a car-boot sale

 - b. a multimeter set to the correct voltage

 - c. a proprietary test lamp

 - d. a voltage indicator.

 - 4 For electrical test results to be valid the test instruments used:

 - a. must be new

 - b. must be of an approved type

 - c. must have a calibration certificate

 - d. must have a digital readout.

-- 5 The test required by the IEE Regulations to ascertain that the CPC is correctly connected is called:
+- 5 The test required by the IET Regulations to ascertain that the CPC is correctly connected is called:

 - a. a basic protection

 - b. continuity of ring final circuit conductors

 - c. continuity of protective conductors

 - d. earth electrode resistance.

 - 6 One objective of the polarity test is to verify that:

-- a. lampholders are correctly earthed

-- b. final circuits are correctly fused
+- a. lamp holders are correctly earthedb. final circuits are correctly fused

 - c. the CPC is continuous throughout the installation

 - d. the protective devices are connected in the live conductor.

-- 7 When testing a 230V installation an insulation resistance tester must supply a voltage of:
+- 7 When testing a 230 V installation an insulation resistance tester must supply a voltage of:

 - a. less than 50 V

 - b.
-500V
+500 V

 - c. less than 500 V

 - d. greater than twice the supply voltage but less than 1000 V.

-- 8 The value of a satisfactory insulation resistance test on each final circuit of a 230V installation must be:
+- 8 The value of a satisfactory insulation resistance test on each final circuit of a 230 V installation must be:

-- a. less than 1 Ω
+- a. less than 1 $\Omega$

-- b. less than $\textbf{0.5}\,\textbf{M}\Omega$
+- b. less than 0.5 M $\Omega$

-- c. not less than $0.5 M\Omega$
+- c. not less than 0.5 M $\Omega$

-- d. not less than $1 M\Omega$
+- d. not less than 1 M $\Omega$ .

 - 9 Instrument calibration certificates are usually valid for a period of:

 - a.
-3 months
+Three months

 - b.
-1 year
+One year

 - c.
-3 years
+Three years

 - d.
-5 years.
+Five years.

 - 10 The maximum inspection and re-test period for a domestic electrical installation is:

 - a.
-3 months
+Three months

 - b.
-3 years
+Three years

 - c.
-5 years
+Five years

 - d.
-10 years.
+Ten years.

 - 11 A visual inspection of a new installation must be carried out:

 - a. during the erection period

 - b. during testing upon completion

 - c. after testing upon completion

 - d. before testing upon completion.

-- 12 'To ensure that all the systems within a building work as they were intended to work' is one definition of the purpose of:
+- 12 'To ensure that the accessories and equipment within a building work as they were

-- a. testing electrical equipment

-- b. inspecting electrical systems

-- c. commissioning electrical systems

-- d. isolating electrical systems.

-- 13 Use bullet points to state three reasons for testing a new electrical installation.

-- 14 State five of the most important safety factors to be considered before electrical testing begins.

-- 15 State the seven requirements of GS 38 when selecting probes, voltage indicators and measuring instruments.

-- 16 Use bullet points to describe a safe isolation procedure of a final circuit fed from an MCB in a distribution board.

-- 17 IEE Regulation 611.3 gives a checklist of about twenty items to be considered in the initial visual inspection of an electrical installation.
-Make
+intended to work' is one definition of the purpose of: